itdawns/advocate/README.md

 ## Does your website ride the Mammoth?

-Advocate shows up to all parties riding Mammoth.
+Advocate gets around riding Mammoth.

 Mammoth is a malleable router used for mesh networking, privacy & security (ex. runs cryptocurrency wallets), and bridging 'fragmented internets' such as Tor, Maidsafe, Freenet, etc.

 Mammoth deploys pages to multiple internets, **multiplying** its audience, and **immortalizing it** in distributed networks.
+Mammoth's don't stop for red lights.

 Mammoth + Advocate = MAX Vol.